isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 ## Study group

-This Tutorial, as the one in RevBayes (website) presents an application of DEC to the silversword alliance, a clade of angiosperm plants that are endemic to the Hawaiian Archipelago.
-The silversword alliance is considered one of the best examples of adaptive radiation in plants: Hawaiian-endemic species in the group encompasses trees, shrubs, subshrubs, mat-plants, monocarpic and polycarpic rosette plants, cushion plants, and vines that occur across a broad environmental spectrum, from rainforests to desert-like settings (Baldwin & Sanderson, 1998).
+This Tutorial, as the one in RevBayes (website) presents an application of DEC to the `silversword alliance`, a clade of angiosperm plants that are endemic to the Hawaiian Archipelago.
+The silversword alliance is considered one of the best examples of adaptive radiation in plants: it includes trees, shrubs, subshrubs, mat-plants, monocarpic and polycarpic rosette plants, cushion plants, and vines that occur across a broad environmental spectrum, from rainforests to desert-like settings (Baldwin & Sanderson, 1998).
 Because the age of the islands (Carlquist, 1959) and the age of the silversword alliance (Baldwin & Sanderson, 1998) are well known, this makes an ideal case study to explore the DEC model and its implementation within the RevBayes environment.

 ## Data description and access